wianwiryawan/website-admin-laundry/backend/README.md

 For dev, run the project with dotenvx run -- npx nodemon --watch . --ext ts,js --exec tsx app.ts

 For prod, run the project with `dotenvx run -- node app.js`

+Known issue:

+1. If something is added to routes file, restart node